Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Menagerie Coast/Gwardan.md

 **Commerce:** Most basic goods and facilities can be found within the city, while rarer commodities are scarce.
 Inns and taverns are limited compared to other coastal cities.

 **Organizations:** The Houses of Sagacity (see "Geography" below) are the center of worship, though small shrines dot the city.
-The [[Clovis Concord]] is involved in the city's affairs, though kept peripheral by the Noldar.
-Myriad interests are slowly invading.
+The [[Clovis Concord]] is involved in the city's affairs, though kept peripheral by the Noldar. [[The Myriad|Myriad]] interests are slowly invading.

 After the sea guardian of the Ki'Nau was banished, the [[Menagerie Coast]] received an influx of travelers from [[Marquet]].
 Many Ki'Nau of elven heritage joined the desert [[elves]] of Marquet to seek a new home.
 They traveled inland toward the protection of the [[Cyrios Mountains]], where precious metals and stones lay unclaimed, and paid their respects to the fey folk of the Doralle, taking only what lumber they felt was needed.
 Together, they built a new center for elven culture among the fields outside the forest.